Automatic PDF Processor - automatically process PDF files

 Automatic PDF Processor - extraction settings

-Determining the PDF data location is done by specifying one or more search words (e.g., invoice number:|invoice no.:|invoice #:) and then selecting the position of the data area (e.g., to the right of the search result) or position-based by moving a selection rectangle.
+PDF data can be specified by providing one or more search words (e.g., Invoice Number:|Invoice No.:|Invoice #:) and specifying the position of the data area (e.g., to the right of it) or position-based by moving a selection rectangle.
 It is also possible to extract data from QR codes or barcodes.

-Automatically send PDF files via e-mail
+Automatically send PDF files via email

 Automatic PDF Processor - email settings